Janiczek/lamdera-graphqlike/README.md

 -- The subscriptions look like this: leaderboardSub : DataSub leaderboardSub =
     Graphqlike.Sub.query
-        { toToFrontendMsg = GotLeaderboard
+        "leaderboard" -- Cache key.
+We are only sending data to frontend if it has changed from the last time GotLeaderboard -- ToFrontend msg to send data with leaderboard -- The query to run

-        -- With these you can skip computing the query if you're reasonably sure a msg can't affect it:
+        -- The following are optimizations: you can skip computing the query if you're reasonably sure a msg can't affect it
-        , fireAfterBackendMsg = \_ -> False
-        , fireAfterToBackendMsg =
+        |> Graphqlike.Sub.fireOnlyAfterSpecificBackendMsgs
-            \msg ->
+            (\msg ->
                 case msg of
+                    ClientConnected _ _ ->
+                        False

-                    SendChatMessage _ -> True
+                    ClientDisconnected _ _ ->
+                        False

-                    _ -> False
+                    SaveToGraphqlikeCache _ _ ->

-        -- We are only sending data to frontend if it has changed from the last time , cacheKey = "leaderboard"
-        }
-        leaderboard
+                        False
+            )
+        |> Graphqlike.Sub.fireOnlyAfterSpecificToBackendMsgs
+            (\msg ->
+                case msg of
+                    Increment ->
+                        True
+            )

 -- You can think of queries as `type alias Query a = BackendModel -> a` -- (in reality they're more complex: they can fail, they know the current client ID, etc.)